 It is important to understand the characteristics and benefits associated with sandbag training to fully gain an appreciation (or better understanding) for what it takes to move a sandbag during a squat and how sandbag specific exercises might be applied to your own training to reach a certain goal.
 Stay tuned for an overview of more Sandbag related topics.
 (Link to product page).

 Ryan Bobychuk B.Kin CSEP-CPT: Performance coach, with an interest in sports specific training, especially hockey.

-DJ Guzda, MA : Partner and Co-Founder of White Lion Athletics.
+DJ Guzda, MA : Director of White Lion Athletics and owner of White Lion Strong- Gym in Winnipeg.
 Kettlebell coach; Steel Mace Flow L1 (Hons); Steel Mace Specialist (Rik Brown).

 Take your sandbag through a post=workout cool down and it will last for a long time.
 Making Post-Session Care part of your training will ensure that you always make time for it.

 Inspection will be the most important of this process as this will let you know how much care and attention your sandbag will need to get it back into working order before the next session.

 Performing sandbag exercises with the intention of developing strength in Real World activities can bring great results, especially when it comes to picking i up off the ground; loading and securing it to your body; and carrying it.
 Fitness sandbags shouldn't be brought into resistance training void of specific purpose.
 Sandbag training exercises in resistance training programs can complement your existing programming and make your strength more versatile.

 The difference with lifting and carrying sandbags is that its centre of mass is different from most other resistance training tools we use.
 Additionally, the relatively awkward shape and it's shifting weight load pose addition add challenges which may bring measurable benefit ts to your training.